Evolve-IT/directory-info-service/directory-info-service/README.md

 		i.
 This will show a list of docker containers ii.
 Use the CONTAINER_ID which is displayed of the directoryinfoservice to get the ip address below.
 	b.	# docker inspect --format '{{ .NetworkSettings.IPAddress }}' CONTAINER_ID
 		i.
-This should display the docker container’s IP Address ii.
-If this doesn’t work, use one of the commands on this page: http://networkstatic.net/10-examples-of-how-to-get-docker-container-ip-address/
+This should display the docker containerï¿½s IP Address ii.
+If this doesnï¿½t work, use one of the commands on this page: http://networkstatic.net/10-examples-of-how-to-get-docker-container-ip-address/
 2. If Curl is not enabled, enable it:
 	a.	# yum install curl
 3. Send a request to the directoryinfoservice: